helloSystem/docs/developer/boot.md

 If you would like to observe the details of the boot process, you can start your computer in __verbose mode__.
 This allows you to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.

-1. While the bootloader is running, keep the __Backspace__ key pressed until you see an `OK` prompt (alternatively, for a short time during boot, it says `Hit [Enter] to boot immediately, or any other key for command prompt.`.
-Press the __Esc__ key on your keyboard immediately when you see this)
+1. While the bootloader is running, keep the {kbd}`Backspace` key pressed until you see an `OK` prompt (alternatively, for a short time during boot, it says `Hit [Enter] to boot immediately, or any other key for command prompt.`.
+Press the {kbd}`Esc` key on your keyboard immediately when you see this)
-1. Type `unset boot_mute`  and press the __Enter__ key.
+2. Type `unset boot_mute`  and press the {kbd}`Enter` key.
 This disables the graphical splash screen and results in boot messages being shown
-1. Type `boot -v` and press the __Enter__ key.
+3. Type `boot -v` and press the {kbd}`Enter` key.
 This results in the system being booted in verbose mode

 The computer should boot into a graphical desktop.